-Multiple stockholders who share a single address will receive only one Annual Report and Proxy Statement at that address.
+Multiple stockholders who share a single address will receive only one Annual Report on Form 10-K and Proxy Statement at that address.
 This practice, known as "householding," reduces printing and postage costs.
-However, if you wish to receive a separate copy of the Annual Report or Proxy Statement in the future, you may contact your broker, bank or other nominee directly or contact Sypris at 101 Bullitt Lane, Suite 450, Louisville, Kentucky 40222 or at 502-329-2000.
-If you are receiving multiple copies of our Annual Report and Proxy Statement, you can request householding by contacting your bank, broker or other nominee directly or by contacting Sypris in the same manner described above.
+However, if you wish to receive a separate copy of the Annual Report on Form 10-K or Proxy Statement in the future, you may contact your broker, bank or other nominee directly or contact Sypris at 101 Bullitt Lane, Suite 450, Louisville, Kentucky 40222 or at 502-329-2000.
+If you are receiving multiple copies of our Annual Report on Form 10-K and Proxy Statement, you can request householding by contacting your bank, broker or other nominee directly or by contacting Sypris in the same manner described above.